Workers Compensation and Pre-Existing Conditions in Massachusetts

-Workers compensation isn’t always a straightforward process.
+Workers’ compensation isn’t always a straightforward process.
 In Massachusetts today, we’re seeing a lot of workers compensation claims that involve “pre-existing conditions.”
-In this blog, I try to address what you should know.
+In this blog, Boston workers’ compensation lawyer John J. Sheehan addresses what you should know.

 What is a Pre-Existing Condition?